 The health authorities aim to have 70% of the country’s 47 million citizens vaccinated by the summer, however, at the current rate this most likely will not be achieved.

-At the moment, both stage 1 and stage 2 priority groups are in the process of being vaccinated.
-This includes care home staff/residents and front-line healthcare workers.
+At the moment, both stage 3 priority groups are in the process of being vaccinated which is for those between the age of 40 and 49.

 The speed at which people will be contacted will very much depend on the region and the availability of the vaccines for each region.